-There are so many things golfers can learn from Collin Morikawa, which is why we're proud to call the young star our new Golf Digest Playing Editor.
-The 23-year-old has been successful at every level—including an illustrious amateur career, earning his PGA Tour card in just two months after turning pro, then his incredible 22-event stretch without a missed cut to start his PGA Tour career, three shy of Tiger Woods' record.
-If that wasn't enough, he proved his talent was elite enough to win—earning the 2019 Barracuda Championship title, then defeating Justin Thomas in a playoff to earn the 2020 Workday title.
-His final-round 64 to capture 2020 PGA Championship was an exclamation point—proving Morikawa is among the very best players in the world (he's currently fifth).
+There are so many things golfers can learn from Collin Morikawa, which is why we're proud to call the young star one of our Golf Digest Playing Editor.
+The 24-year-old has been successful at every level—including an illustrious amateur career, earning his PGA Tour card in just two months after turning pro, then his incredible 22-event stretch without a missed cut to start his PGA Tour career, three shy of Tiger Woods' record.

-Morikawa's short-game improvements are a huge part of his success in 2020, but most eye-turning is his ball-striking prowess.
-Last season, Morikawa ranked second on tour in strokes gained/approach, trailing only Justin Thomas.
-He was 19th in strokes gained/off the tee, too.
+Morikawa's short-game improvements are a huge part of his success in 2021, but most eye-turning is his ball-striking prowess.

 So we asked Morikawa to share some of his best lessons for improving your ball-striking.